kbr19-thu/kbr19-thu.github.io/content/authors/admin/_index.md

 # Status emoji
 status:
-  icon: ☕️
+  icon: "💻"

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD Student # B.Eng. of Civil Engineering # PhD Student of Artificial Intelligence # PhD Candidate of Artificial Intelligence
+role: PhD Student

 # Organizations/Affiliations to show in About widget
 organizations: